earth-mover/icechunk/spec/icechunk_spec.md

 1. **Low Latency** - Icechunk is designed to support analytical workloads for large stores.
 We accept that the extra layers of metadata files and indirection will introduce additional cold-start latency compared to regular Zarr.
 1. **No Catalog** - The spec does not extend beyond a single store or provide a way to organize multiple stores into a hierarchy.
+1. **Access Controls** - Access control is the responsibility of the storage medium.
+The spec is not designed to enable fine-grained access restrictions (e.g. only read specific arrays) within a single store.

 ### Storage Operations

-An explicit goal of
 Icechunk requires that the storage system support the following operations:

-- **In-place write** - Files are not moved or altered once they are written.
-Strong read-after-write and list-after-write consistency is expected.
+- **In-place write** - Strong read-after-write and list-after-write consistency is expected.
+Files are not moved or altered once they are written.
 - **Conditional write if-not-exists** - For the commit process to be safe and consistent, the storage system must guard against two files of the same name being created at the same time.
 - **Seekable reads** - Chunk file formats may require seek support (e.g. shards).
 - **Deletes** - Delete files that are no longer used (via a garbage-collection operation).